XLuyu/NIPT_NCV/README.md

 `python NCV_1.5.py train -m male.lst -f female.lst`
     2. test a batch of NIPT samples:
 `python NCV_1.5.py test -s test.lst`

+ ### Output
+ The train model only outputs a model file specified by `-m` option (by default, `ncv.model` in current folder) The test model will create a new folder specified by `-o` (by default, current date and time)。In that folder:
+    1. `table.csv`: all samples all chromosome z-scores to view by excel
+    2. `table.html`: all samples all chromosome z-scores to view by web browser
+    3. subfolders: one subfolder for each samples.
+In each subfolder, every chomosome has one html file to view bin-based z-score, for manual inspection of micro-insertion/deletion.

 ---
 Type `python NCV_ver_1.6.py --help` to show help information: